Ganapathy-C/CEH-practical-notes/08-Sniffing.md

 → search `services` in the home menu and open

-→ right click on **Remote Packet Capture Protocol v.0(experimental)** and `start` → back to attacker machine ≫ capture options (from toolbar) → manage interfaces
+→ right click on **Remote Packet Capture Protocol v.0(experimental)** and `start` → back to attacker machine >> open wireshark in attacking machine ≫ capture options (from toolbar) → manage interfaces
 → remote interfaces
 → "+" sign at the bottom